 - Ventilation signal from EV is not supported.
-This means that test of "State D" is not possible. - If adapter is to be used, make sure that: - The adapter is CE or UKCA marked. - The adapter is at least IP44 if it is used outdoors. - Example of an adapter is a cable type 2 to type 1 or a type 2 to outdoor consumer type outlet, like schuko, CEE or similar. - Cord extension set for charging cable is not allowed to be used. - Adapter may only be used with Entity Charging station variants with outlet, never on fixed cable variants. - Cord extension sets for charging cable is not allowed to be used. - Do not use private power generators as a power source for charging. - Incorrect installation and testing of the charging station could potentially damage either the EV and/ or the charging station itself. - Do not operate the charging station in temperatures outside its operating range.
-Refer to 7.1 Charging station technical data, page 77. - Avoid high voltage insulation testing on connected charging stations.
+This means that test of "State D" is not possible. - Adapters for charging connectors are not allowed to be used. - Cord extension sets for charging cable is not allowed to be used. - Do not use private power generators as a power source for charging. - Incorrect installation and testing of the charging station could potentially damage either the EV and/ or the charging station itself. - Do not operate the charging station in temperatures outside its operating range.
+Refer to 7.1 Charging station technical data, page 83. - Avoid high voltage insulation testing on connected charging stations.
 If insulation testing is necessary, first remove the charging unit from the installation bracket. - If the charging station is set up without any internet connectivity, it will allow charging up to the maximum current defined for the charging unit.
 The maximum current can be up to 32 A. Default at delivery, the maximum setting is 16 A. This means that an unconfigured charging station will function without any internet connection, up to 16 A. - Do not use the product if any parts are damaged. - Do not connect an EV if the indication light is blinking slowly in red (0,5 Hz).